jquery-ui-bootstrap/jquery-ui-bootstrap/README.md

 For a live preview of the theme, see [http://addyosmani.github.com/jquery-ui-bootstrap](http://addyosmani.github.com/jquery-ui-bootstrap).

 A [blog post](http://addyosmani.com/blog/jquery-ui-bootstrap/) with some more details about the project is also available.

+##LESS

+LESS version added into the "jquery-ui-bootstrap/css/less" folder, compile the "main.less"

+"main.less" makes it easier to change the "bootstrap.less" and "jquery-ui-bootstrap"